7 Visualizing distributions: Histograms and density plots

 We can visualize this table by drawing filled rectangles whose heights correspond to the counts and whose widths correspond to the width of the age bins (Figure 7.1).
 Such a visualization is called a histogram.

 Because histograms are generated by binning the data, their exact visual appearance depends on the choice of the bin width.
 Most visualization programs that generate histograms will choose a bin width by default, but chances are that bin width is not the most appropriate one for any histogram you may want to make.
 It is therefore critical to always try different bin widths to verify that the resulting histogram reflects the underlying data accurately.
 In general, if the bin width is too small, then the histogram becomes overly peaky and visually busy and the main trends in the data may be obscured.
-On the other hand, if the bin width is too large, then smaller features in the distribution of the data may disappear.
+On the other hand, if the bin width is too large, then smaller features in the distribution of the data, such as the dip around age 10, may disappear.

 For the age distribution of Titanic passengers, we can see that a bin width of one year is too small and a bin width of fifteen years is too large, whereas bin widths between three to five years work fine (Figure 7.2).